Support the museum

 Donations in kind

 Donations in instalments can take the form of money but can also be in kind.
 Suppose you have a special object in your possession (e.g., a painting, fabric, silver) and would like to donate it to the museum.
 If the museum deems your object of importance for its collection, it is appraised and, if so desired, can be donated to the museum over a five-year period.
 During this period, the donor can deduct one-fifth of the estimated value per year.
-Donations in kind go directly to the Museum of Friesland.
+Donations in kind go directly to The Princessehof National Museum of Ceramics.
 When donating objects use can also be made of the so-called multiplier, which is applied to the estimated value of the object.
 The increase of 25% also applies here (see below), to a maximum of €5000.

 The new gift and inheritance tax act (geefwet)

 The new Gift and Inheritance Tax Act is a set of measures and agreements by which donating to charities and cultural institutes will be further stimulated.
 It came into effect on 1 January 2012 (conditional on the European Commission’s approval).
-This Gift and Inheritance Tax Act has introduced an additional incentive by raising the amount that can be deducted from income- and corporate tax when donating to cultural Public Benefit Organisations (Algemeen Nut Beogende Instelling; ANBI) such as the Museum of Friesland.
+This Gift and Inheritance Tax Act has introduced an additional incentive by raising the amount that can be deducted from income- and corporate tax when donating to cultural Public Benefit Organisations (Algemeen Nut Beogende Instelling; ANBI) such as The Princessehof National Museum of Ceramics.
 The government hopes that this measure – i.e., being able to donate funds or objects to cultural institutes over a five-year period – will be an additional incentive to private and corporate donors.
 The most significant fiscal measure is the introduction of a multiplier of 1,25 for cultural donations.
 This means that when calculating the gift tax exemption, the amount of the donation is increased by 25%.
 This additional deduction applies to a maximum donation of €5000 per year.
 Of course, you can donate more than €5000 each year, but the gift tax exemption does not apply to any amount above €5000.
 The gift tax exemption has also been increased for corporate gifts.
 From 1 January 2012 the total gift tax exemption for corporations is now 50% (instead of 10%) of the fiscal profit with a maximum of €100,000.
 A multiplier of 50% applies to corporate tax, with a maximum of €5000 per year.
 A maximum of an additional €2500 can also be deducted.

 Do you want to know more about gifts and bequests?